 - Step 2 SOHCAHTOA tells us to use Tangent.

-- Step 3 Write down the fraction for tan 53° = Opposite/Adjacent = a/7
+- Step 3 Put our values into the tangent function: tan 53° = Opposite/Adjacent = y/7

 - Step 4 Solve: